ADDP: Learning General Representations for Image Recognition and Generation with Alternating Denoising Diffusion Process: Conclusions

 \section{Conclusions}

 In this paper, we introduce \name{}, a general representation learning framework that is applicable to both image generation and recognition tasks.
 Our key insights are twofold: (1) pixels as inputs are crucial for recognition tasks; (2) VQ tokens as reconstruction targets are beneficial for generation tasks.
 To meet the demands of both fields, we propose an Alternating Diffusion Denoising Process (ADDP) to bridge pixel and token spaces.
-Our network is trained to optimize the evidence lower bound (ELBO).
-Extensive experiments demonstrate its superiority in image generation and recognition tasks. \name{} demonstrates that, for the first time, a general representation can be learned for both generation and dense recognition tasks.
+The network is trained to optimize the evidence lower bound (ELBO).
+Extensive experiments demonstrate its superiority in both image generation and recognition tasks. \name~for the first time demonstrates that general representation can be learned for both generation and dense recognition tasks.

+\textbf{Limitations.~} ADDP currently relies on a pre-trained VQ Encoder-Decoder, which may constrain generation diversity.
+Future directions may also include the integration of continuous diffusion processes and scaling to higher resolutions.

+\textbf{Reproducibility Statement.~} The pseudo code of pre-training and unconditional generation can be found in Appendix.~\ref{appendix:pseudo_code} for better understanding.
+Additionally, the implementation details of our method are fully discussed in Sec.~\ref{subsec:implementation} and Appendix.~\ref{appendix:implementation}, including both pre-training and various downstream tasks.
+For the theoretical part, the detailed derivation of \name~is presented in Appendix.~\ref{appendix:derivation}.
+The source code and checkpoints are also released at \url{https://github.com/ChangyaoTian/ADDP}.

-\textbf{Acknowledgements.~} The work is partially supported by the National Key R\&D Program of China under Grants 2022ZD0114900, the National Natural Science Foundation of China under Grants 62022048 and 62276150, and the Guoqiang Institute of Tsinghua University.
+\textbf{Acknowledgements.~} The work is partially supported by the National Key R\&D Program of China under Grants NO. 2022ZD0161300 and 2022ZD0114900, by the National Natural Science Foundation of China under Grants 62376134, 62022048 and 62276150, and the Guoqiang Institute of Tsinghua University.